oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odbc/README.md

   `updatelob`

-For the full syntac, use "updatelob -help".
+For the full syntax, use "updatelob -help".

 **xlaSimple**